datacoves/docs/docs/how-tos/dbt/compilation-errors.md

 3. Check for special character handling

 Check that you don't have strange characters in the yml file.
-This can happen if oyu copy/paste text from another source such as an MS Word file.
+This can happen if you copy/paste text from another source such as an MS Word file.

 If you have a long description, you can also make it a multi line string using `>-`.
 Note: adding the `-` is preferable because without it, the docs would compile with an extra new line at the end of the text block.